 Instead, many piracy websites have been blocked in Australia, including The Pirate Bay and Torrentz.
 New laws put in place in 2018 ensure ISPs can quickly block proxy and mirror sites of these censored sites, and require search engines not to rank them highly.
 In May, 2019, after pressure from ISPs and copyright owners, Google voluntarily de-indexed more than 800 pirate sites from its Australian index.

-So where do VPNs come in.
-Using a VPN such as those in the list above will give you access to blocked torrent sites.
-However, utilizing a VPN doesn’t get around the fact that torrenting copyrighted content is illegal, so it’s best to stick to legal torrents.
+So where do VPNs come in?
+Using a VPN such as those in the list above will give you access to restricted torrent sites.
+However, utilizing a VPN doesn't get around the fact that torrenting copyrighted content is illegal, so it's best to stick to legal torrents.